sandstorm/serious-game-legacy/README.md

 The command will create the following files:

-- NodeTypes/Document/Document.Repository.yaml
+- `NodeTypes/Document/Document.Repository.yaml`
-- NodeTypes/Document/Document.Repository.Item.yaml
+- `NodeTypes/Document/Document.Repository.Item.yaml`
-- NodeTypes/Content/Content.Repository.List.yaml
+- `NodeTypes/Content/Content.Repository.List.yaml`
-- Resources/Private/Fusion/Integration/Document/Document.Repository.fusion
+- `Resources/Private/Fusion/Integration/Document/Document.Repository.fusion`
-- Resources/Private/Fusion/Integration/Document/Document.Repository.Item.fusion
+- `Resources/Private/Fusion/Integration/Document/Document.Repository.Item.fusion`
-- Resources/Private/Fusion/Integration/Content/Content.Repository.List.fusion
+- `Resources/Private/Fusion/Integration/Content/Content.Repository.List.fusion`

 ## Add components from the library to your project

 We have a little shell script `dev_components.sh` that helps you to add components from the library to your project.
 Run `dev list-components` to get a list of all available components.
 Run `dev add-component` to add a component to your project.
+If you already know the name of the component you want to install you can run e.g.`dev add-component Download`.

+### Development

+When developing the kickstarter we don't have to install the components, because the component library is included in the composer.json.

+When you want to add a new component to the library you have to:
+1. Add all component files to the Library Package like you would in the Site Package
+2. Add update the `./app/DistributionPackages/Sandstorm.ComponentLibrary/Configuration/Settings.Components.yaml` to add the Settings for the component when being installed.

 ## Custom icon font with icomoon